corinnekrych/aerogear-ios-xcode-template/README.md

 ![Xcode Project Template Screenshot 1](https://raw.github.com/aerogear/aerogear-ios-xcode-template/screenshots/wizard.png)

+## Supported versions

+* if you run Xcode5.X use 1.6.1 tag
+* if you run Xcode6.X use 1.6.2 tag or master

 ## How to install

 To install the template in your current Xcode installation, please follow these steps: